 © Designer491 | Dreamstime.com

-You’re looking for a boost, and you’re wondering if there are over-the-counter energy vitamins.
-Perhaps you’ve taken them sporadically over the years and are thinking about taking them on a daily basis, hoping to feel more energetic.
+You’re looking for a boost, and you’re wondering if vitamin supplements are all you need to lift that sagging energy level.
+Perhaps you’ve taken vitamins sporadically over the years and are thinking about taking them on a daily basis.

-Second, the reason for feeling low on energy may have more to do with shortcomings in your diet; you’re not getting enough of a certain nutrient.
-Let’s take a look at which vitamins give you energy and discuss how to get more of them.
+Second, the reason for your low energy may have more to do with shortcomings in your diet—you may not be getting enough of a certain nutrient.
+Let’s take a look at which vitamins give you energy and which foods offer them naturally.

 Vitamins That Give You Energy: The Four Bs and Iron

-The main vitamins for energy are B vitamins—B1, B2, B6, and B12.
-These are critical in the metabolism of your cells and the formation of red blood cells.
+Key vitamins that boost energy include these four Bs: B1, B2, B6, and B12, each of them important in the metabolism of your cells and the formation of red blood cells.
 They play a part in how your body processes the nutrients you eat and converts them into energy.

-Iron is critical because it aids your body in getting oxygen through the bloodstream.
+These types of foods also contribute iron, a critical nutrient that aids your body in getting oxygen through the bloodstream.
+Fatigue often follows insufficient oxygenation.
 An iron deficiency may mean that fewer blood cells are being made, resulting in anemia.
-Fatigue often follows insufficient oxygenation.
+Unfortunately, it’s not uncommon; estimates show that around 25 percent of the world’s population is anemic.

 At the time, a Gallup poll showed that 50 percent of Americans were regularly taking a multivitamin or specific type of vitamin or mineral supplement, and that 48 percent were not.